akkik04/Spotuino/README.md

-# Arduino-Controlled-Spotify
+# Spotuino (Controlling Spotify with Arduino)

-This project is simply made to demonstrate the functionality of the Arduino Uno with the Python language.
+- This project is simply made to demonstrate the functionality of the Arduino Uno with the Python language.
 The project controls the Spotify app using just 3 buttons that are wired to the Arduino Uno Rev3.
 The Arduino communicates a few keywords (i.e. pause, forward, and back) to the Python script through the COM3 port and uses PyAutoGui's functions to pause/play track, play the previous track, and play the next track.
 It also has a 1602 LCD hooked up to the Arduino board to let the user know about the pause, forward, and back commands.

+- The name of this project is 'Spotuino'.
+It is a combination of Spotify & Arduino.

 # Main Hardware Requirements:
 Along with the main components listed below, a solderless breadboard, jumper wires, and male/female jumper wires are required.